Ran Laurie: Colonial and medical career

 Laurie joined the Sudan Political Service in 1936, becoming District Commissioner of Nyala.
 In 1954, he qualified as a medical doctor, working for 30 years as a general practitioner in Blackbird Leys, Oxford.
 He also chaired the Oxford Committee of The Duke of Edinburgh's Award between 1959 and 1969, and the Oxford branch of Save the Children from 1986 to 1989.
 In 2005, it was proposed that the newly refurbished health centre in Blackbird Leys be named after Laurie in recognition of his service to the local community; however, it was subsequently named The Leys, after the local area, when it opened in February 2006.

 Personal life

-In 1944, Laurie married Patricia Laidlaw; they were married until her death from motor neurone disease in 1989.
+In 1944, Laurie married Patricia Laidlaw; they were married until her death from motor neuron disease in 1989.
 Both were members of their local Presbyterian church, now St Columba's United Reformed Church, Oxford.
 They had two daughters and two sons, the youngest of whom is the actor Hugh Laurie, who followed in his father's footsteps, rowing for Selwyn College and Cambridge University.
 Ran Laurie married Mrs Douglas Ernest Arbuthnot, (Evaline) Mary Arbuthnot, née Morgan in 1990 in Norfolk.

 Laurie died of Parkinson's disease in 1998 at the age of 83.